History of the Islamic State: Loss of territory and declarations of victory by opponents

-Since 2015, ISIL lost territory in Iraq and Syria, including Tikrit in March and April 2015, Baiji in October, Sinjar in November 2015, Ramadi in December 2015, Fallujah in June 2016 and Palmyra in March 2017.
+Since 2015, IS has lost territory in Iraq and Syria, including Tikrit in March and April 2015, Baiji in October, Sinjar in November 2015, Ramadi in December 2015, Fallujah in June 2016 and Palmyra in March 2017.

-Since the fall of ISIL in Mosul, the overall extent of ISIL held territory in both Syria and Iraq has significantly diminished.
-On 17 October 2017, ISIL lost control of Raqqa in the second battle of Raqqa.
-On 3 November, Deir ez-Zor, ISIL's last major city in Syria, was recaptured, and Rawa, the last town held by ISIL in Iraq, was captured on 17 November.
+Since the fall of IS in Mosul, the overall extent of IS held territory in both Syria and Iraq has significantly diminished.
+On 17 October 2017, IS lost control of Raqqa in the second battle of Raqqa.
+On 3 November, Deir ez-Zor, IS's last major city in Syria, was recaptured, and Rawa, the last town held by IS in Iraq, was captured on 17 November.

-On 21 November 2017, Iranian president Hassan Rouhani declared victory over ISIL.
-Qasem Soleimani, senior military officer of the Guardians of the Islamic Revolution, wrote to Iran's supreme leader Ali Khamenei that ISIL had been defeated.
-Vladimir Putin, President of Russia, declared victory over ISIL in Syria as well.
-Iraqi prime minister, Haider al-Abadi, also announced the military defeat of ISIL in Iraq.
+On 21 November 2017, Iranian president Hassan Rouhani declared victory over IS.
+Qasem Soleimani, senior military officer of the Guardians of the Islamic Revolution, wrote to Iran's supreme leader Ali Khamenei that IS had been defeated.
+Vladimir Putin, President of Russia, declared victory over IS in Syria as well.
+Iraqi prime minister Haider al-Abadi also announced the military defeat of IS in Iraq.
+Iraq detained more than 19,000 people suspected of links to IS and other terrorist groups, and sentenced at least 3,000 of them to death.

 On 23 November 2018, Britain's Chief of the General Staff General Mark Carleton-Smith said that the "physical manifestation of the Islamist threat has diminished with the complete destruction of the geography of the so-called Caliphate."

-On 19 December 2018, US president Donald Trump declared ISIL to have been defeated.
-The UK's junior Defence Minister Tobias Ellwood said he “strongly” disagreed with Trump that ISIL had been defeated.
-German Foreign Minister Heiko Maas said that "IS has been pushed back but the threat is not yet over.
+On 19 December 2018, US president Donald Trump declared IS to have been defeated.
+The UK's junior Defence Minister Tobias Ellwood said he "strongly" disagreed with Trump that IS had been defeated.
+German foreign minister Heiko Maas said that "IS has been pushed back but the threat is not yet over.
 There is a danger that the consequences of Trump's Syria withdrawal will damage the fight against IS and jeopardise the successes already achieved."
-The US-backed Syrian Democratic Forces declared military victory over ISIL on 23 March 2019 following the Battle of Baghuz Fawqani, although the group maintains a scattered presence and sleeper cells across Syria and Iraq.
+The US-backed Syrian Democratic Forces declared military victory over IS on 23 March 2019 following the Battle of Baghuz Fawqani, although the group maintains a scattered presence and sleeper cells across Syria and Iraq.